Rose Perron: "Just Do It. If You Don't Like It, You Change."

 Rose doesn't doubt.
 It's said simply, without arrogance.
 She is where she chose to be.
 If one day she wants something else, she'll adapt.
 Nothing is permanent, and that's precisely what sets her free.

-Travel has given her what no settled life could have: total independence, the ability to solve any problem on her own, a radical openness to different ways of living and thinking.
+Travel has given her what no settled life ever could: total independence, the ability to solve any problem on her own, a radical openness to different ways of living and thinking.
 And above all, the confirmation that the "traditional" life isn't the only valid option.

 "I stopped listening to other people's opinions about my life choices.
-I trust my intuition and my judgment much more now."
+I trust my intuition and my judgment far more now."

-If she could speak to the Rose of five years ago, the one about to give up everything, she wouldn't change a thing.
+If she could speak to the Rose of five years ago, the one who was about to leave everything behind, she wouldn't change a thing.
 She would simply tell her: "Keep trusting yourself and following your intuition.
 Everything you do with your heart will be the right thing to do."

 And to a woman who's still hesitating?
 Rose's advice fits in two sentences: "Just do it.
 If you don't like it, you change.
 It's better to be wrong than to regret never having tried."